-Most of us think about oil, impressive buildings, Dubai as a luxury tourist destination and Sharia laws in judicial system when someone talks about United Arab Emirates.
+Most of us think about oil, impressive buildings, Dubai as a luxury tourist destination and Sharia laws in the judicial system when someone talks about the United Arab Emirates.
 The UAE’s oil reserves are the fourth-largest in the world.
-Also its natural gas reserves are the world’s seventeenth-largest.
+Also, its natural gas reserves are the world’s seventeenth-largest.

 According to Forbes, the UAE has an open economy with a high per capita income and a sizable annual trade surplus.
 Successful efforts have reduced the portion of GDP based on oil and gas output to 25%.
 Since the discovery of oil in the UAE more than 30 years ago, the country has undergone a profound transformation from an impoverished region of small desert principalities to a modern state with a high standard of living.
 UAE is the 28th best country for business.

 - GDP (nominal): $389.99 billion

 - Public Debt As % of GDP: 42%

 It has been some years that we kept hearing how big is the potential of the e-commerce market in the Middle East; mostly because internet user number is constantly growing.
 Vikram Shroff, president of the UAE Chapter of the Entrepreneurs Organisation (EO) and director of Regal Group, stated that almost 85% of the UAE’s population now have access to the internet and almost every home in Dubai has at least one computer and Wi-Fi connection.
 Experts had big hopes that the Middle East would be the next hub for e-commerce.
 Payfort suggested that regional e-commerce sales could touch $15 billion by 2015, up from $9 billion in 2012.

 Although online sales in the Middle East account for less than 1% of total retail sales, the e-commerce industry is growing fast.
 Penetration of e-commerce varies across the different countries of the Middle East region but remains fairly low overall compared to the rest of the world.